maheshmohanmr/maheshmohanmr.github.io/_teaching/2020_NGK_ons.md

 date: 2020-07-01
 location: "India"
 ---
    Here, we identified a problem statement <q>Deep Learning based models for Dual-lens Camera</q>, and designed a research plan for the same.
 Undergrad <a href="https://www.linkedin.com/in/nithin-gk-218174137/">Nithin G K</a> joined with me for implementation, which finally led to a TIP paper.
-Later, Nithin G. K. joined for Ph.D under <a href="https://engineering.jhu.edu/vpatel36/sciencex_teams/vishalpatel/">Prof. Vishal Patel, John Hopkins University, US</a>.
+Later, Nithin G. K. joined for Ph.D. under <a href="https://engineering.jhu.edu/vpatel36/sciencex_teams/vishalpatel/">Prof. Vishal Patel, John Hopkins University, US</a>.